 Sunlight and Temperature Requirements

 The cherry trees require conditions of sunny and open locations, so one of the key factors on how to grow cherry trees in small urban spaces is the subject of exposure to light.
 Such trees require direct sun between 6 and 8 hours each day.
-In a brighter room, you can always position the container on a wheeled stand since this will help you move it around the space to get the sun.
+Placing the container on a wheeled stand allows for easy movement to maximize sun exposure throughout the day.

 The temperature requirement is that cherry trees normally have that chilling requirement in the winter (700-1200 hours, depending on the variety) to produce a larger number of blossoms and fruit.
 This causes them to adapt better to areas with different seasons.
 There are, however, low-chill strains available in warmer climates; however, urban cherry trees in cultivation can cover more areas.